 Gladys Noon Spellman was an educator in the Prince George’s County Public Schools System and president of the Prince George’s County Council of PTAs.
 She was the first woman elected to the Board of Commissioners of Prince George’s County.
 Additionally, she served in the highest capacity for county officials nationwide when she became the first woman elected president of the National Association of Counties.

 Ms. Spellman was a celebrated public servant of Prince George's County for more than two decades.
 Both a Public Service Award and a Scholarship are given to recipients during the County's Women's History Month Luncheon (WHML).

-The 2018 WHML will be held on March 15th at Martin’s Crosswinds in Greenbelt, MD.
+The 2019 WHML will be held on March 21st 11:30 A.M.
+Doors will open at 11: 00 A.M., at Martin’s Crosswinds, Hanover Parkway in Greenbelt, Maryland.

 The Prince George's County Office of the County Executive presents a scholarship in memory of Congresswoman Spellman.
-This year’s theme is “Serving Together • Serving All”.